powercap/powercap/README.md

 If using this project for other scientific works or publications, please reference:

 * Connor Imes, Huazhe Zhang, Kevin Zhao, Henry Hoffmann.
 "CoPPer: Soft Real-time Application Performance Using Hardware Power Capping".
 In: IEEE International Conference on Autonomic Computing (ICAC).
 2019.
+DOI: https://doi.org/10.1109/ICAC.2019.00015

 ## Prerequisites